 They often de-federate from those who federate with those.
 This second degree de-federation is a stop gap to truly be insulated from the crap

 I think this is something to be much more careful about.
-I mean, those who federate with the toxic-est intances often themselves have bad moderation and bad-actors, but then that’s in and of itself a good reason to deferate from them.
-It can suck when an instance about a topic I thought I was into turns out to be federating with adn schmoozing up to some bad apples but then the schmoozing is the problem, not the federation.
+I mean, those who federate with the toxic instances often themselves have bad moderation and bad-actors, but then that what’s the reason to deferate from them.
+It can suck when an instance about a topic I thought I was into turns out to be federating with and schmoozing up to some bad apples but then the schmoozing is the problem, not the federation.

 What does Threads moderation and CoC look like?
 Do they live up to fediverse standards (as you perceive them)?
 Do their incentives for running an instance matter?